Which Diet is Best for a Healthy Lifestyle + My 6 TOP TIPS on Optimal Nutrition

 If you’re looking to build muscle, a diet lower in fats and higher in carbs is ideal (for a period).

 Low-carb is fine if you’re not looking to build too much, if any, muscle, you want to maintain your physique, and reduce water weight.
 Carbohydrates in and of themselves do not make you fat.
-Rather, the wrong carbs can, and as well, carbs hold 3 parts water to 1 part carbohydrate, so, no- they’re not making you fat.
+Rather, the wrong carbs can and almost certainly will.
+As well, carbs hold 3 parts water to 1 part carbohydrate, so, no- they’re not making you fat.
 You’re simply retaining water.

 You can reduce carb intake for a couple of days and drop the excess water weight.
 This needs to be done carefully because if you reduce your calorie intake too much, you’ll lose your lean muscle!
 Rather, increase your healthy fats and protein as you decrease your carbs.